argoproj/argo-workflows/docs/debug-pause.md

             value: 'true'
 ```

-In order to release a step from a pause state, marker files are used named `/var/run/argo/ctr/CONTAINER_NAME/after` or `/var/run/argo/ctr/CONTAINER_NAME/before` corresponding to when the step is paused.
-Replace `CONTAINER_NAME` with the name of the container that is paused.
+In order to release a step from a pause state, marker files are used named `/var/run/argo/ctr/main/after` or `/var/run/argo/ctr/main/before` corresponding to when the step is paused.
 Pausing steps can be used together with [ephemeral containers](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/) when a shell is not available in the used container.

 ## Example